luigifreda/pyslam/README.md

 $ . pyenv-activate.sh   #  Activate pyslam python virtual environment.
 This is just needed once in a new terminal.
 $ ./main_vo.py
 ```
 This will process a default [KITTI](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) video (available in the folder `videos`) by using its corresponding camera calibration file (available in the folder `settings`), and its groundtruth (available in the same `videos` folder).
-You can stop `main_vo.py` by focusing on the *Trajectory* window and pressing the key 'Q'.
+You can stop `main_vo.py` by focusing on one of the matplotlib windows and pressing the key 'Q'.
 **Note**: As explained above, the basic script `main_vo.py` **strictly requires a ground truth**.

 In order to process a different **dataset**, you need to set the file `config.yaml`: